-The optional GSF (Gas Scale Factor) is used to correct for changes in the rate of oxygen diffusion when background gases other than nitrogen are present in the span calibration gas.
+The optional GSF (Gas Scale Factor) is used to correct for changes in the rate of oxygen diffusion when background gases other than nitrogen are present in the process or sample gas.

 In many applications, the sample GSF does not need to be altered from the default value of 1.00.
 However, if the sample gas has a significantly different diffusivity compared with nitrogen (such as helium or hydrogen), the GSF should be applied.
-To use the GSF feature, the volumetric percentages of the sample gas are entered as described on page 79 and the total GSF is automatically calculated by the analyzer.
+To use the GSF feature, the volumetric percentages of the sample gas are entered as described on page 71 and the total GSF is automatically calculated by the analyzer.
 Alternately, the GSF factor can be entered manually.

-The software in the analyzer supports gases as shown in Table 3.
+The software in the analyzer supports the following gases in the GSF calculation: